addulac/phd/source/15_wmmsb.md

 \begin{table}
 \centering
     \input{source/figures/chap5/img/roc_evolv_tab}
-\label{table:roc}
+\label{table_5:roc}
 \end{table}

 ### Convergence analysis

-Figure \ref{fig:conv_entropy} shows the evolution of the log-likelihood for the MMSB-based models on a validation set composed of 20\% of links and non-links for each network.
+Figure \ref{fig_5:conv_entropy} shows the evolution of the log-likelihood for the MMSB-based models on a validation set composed of 20\% of links and non-links for each network.
 We used three different sets for the hyperparameters shape $r$ and scale $p$ of WMMSB.
 Regardless of the values of these hyperparameters, one can observe that the augmented model WMMSB-bg is less prone to overfitting, usually converges to a better solution and only needs a small proportion of the total number $N^2$ of edges to do so.

 \begin{figure}[h]
 \centering
     \input{source/figures/chap5/img/conv_entropy3}
-\label{fig:conv_entropy}
+\label{fig_5:conv_entropy}
 \end{figure}

 <!--